davidweatherstone/Data-Analyst-Portfolio/README.md

 ## Overview
 Welcome to my data analysis portfolio, my name is David Weatherstone.
 As a data analyst in training, I am **passionate** about using my analytical skills and technical knowledge to make an impact in a new role.
 My studies in **Excel**, **Power Query**, **SQL**, **Power BI**, **Tableau**, and **Python**, along with my **Google Data Analytics Professional Certificate**, have prepared me to excel in data analysis and reporting.

 Through my professional experience, I have gained a strong foundation in **data analysis**, **reporting**, and **relationship management**.
 I have provided valuable insights to management through data analysis and reporting, and I am eager to continue building upon these skills as I embark on my career as a data analyst.
 I am excited to join a **forward-thinking organization** and make a meaningful contribution to its success.
+You can find my CV [here](https://drive.google.com/file/d/1FRTk8Pzkjvy1S52SktgnODWZVsr5KDFK/view?usp=sharing).

+## Skills
+📊 Microsoft Excel • 🔍 Power Query • 💾 SQL • 🔮 Power BI

 ## Projects